top of page

 “Then who are you?”

-“I’m—” The boy looked flustered.
+“I’m—” He looked flustered.
 “I’m not supposed to be here.”

 The shrill sound of the Korvok ship echoed through the prison corridor again.
 Xander sat on the ground and covered his ears.
 The violent shaking soon followed.
 He watched as the geometric ship retracted its anchor and floated up into the sky.

-“Wakey, wakey little weaklings,” Ruuk said.
+“Wakey, wakey, little weaklings,” Ruuk said.
 “Both of you will make great fire fuel.”

 “Quiet,” Arnok said.
 “There are plans for these two.”